makerdao/community/governance/polls/templates/Adjust the $ilk_name Stability Fee -  $date_MONTH_DD,_YYYY.md

 ## Review

-The community can vote in this poll to express support or opposition to increasing the $ilk_name Stability Fee from $current_fee to $new_fee.
+MKR Token Holders may vote in this poll to express support or opposition to the following [Stability Fee](https://community-development.makerdao.com/en/learn/governance/param-stability-fee) change:
+* $IncreaseDecrease the $ilk_name Stability Fee from $current_fee to $new_fee.

 Please review the discussion [thread]($discussion_link) to inform your position on this issue before voting.